Removing the Mayor of the City of New York

 It has almost happened before.
 In 1932, the wildly corrupt Mayor Jimmy Walker (not Jimmie Walker, who is dyn-o-mite!), was running New York City.
 Walker wasn’t even trying to hide his corruption, motoring around the city in an open cab Duesenberg that was a “gift from an admirer” and valued at around $320,000 in today’s dollars.
 His corruption was pervasive.
 As his Tammany Hall compatriots were outed and arrested, there was increasing pressure for Walker to go.
 The Governor at the time was Franklin Delano Roosevelt.
 If you recall, 1932 was his first successful presidential campaign.

-Jimmy Walker’s free ride
+Jimmy Walker’s free Ride

 Roosevelt didn’t need a scandal under his watch and probably wished Jimmy Walker was a little less flamboyant.
 He also needed the support of Tammany Hall in his primary against NYC native Al Smith.
 But the time came where the obvious corruption could no longer be swept under the rug.
 Not wanting to appear weak in facing off against Herbert Hoover, Roosevelt scheduled a hearing with Walker.

-Who wouldn’t trust a face like that?
+Jimmy Walker – who wouldn’t trust a guy like that?

 The hearing was a public one.
 It was in the Executive Chamber of the State Capitol Building.
 Walker was there with his aides.
 Corruption fighter Judge Samuel Seabury (a criminal investigative innovator) was there to detail the misdeeds of Jimmy Walker.
 Governor Roosevelt was there to serve as judge and jury.
 About 120 members of the media and spectators were allowed to listen in.

-FDR and Al Smith
+Governor FDR and Al Smith

 The hearings went on for about two weeks until a recess was called.
 Jimmy Walker left Albany in tatters.
 It was clear that there was enough evidence for Roosevelt to remove him.